Genivia/ugrep/README.md

 See also [Using gitignore-style globs to select directories and files to search](#gitignore).

-To recursively search while ignoring files and directories ignored by .gitignore (when present), use option `--ignore-files`:
+To recursively search without following symlinks, while ignoring files and directories ignored by .gitignore (when present), use option `--ignore-files`:

     ugrep -rl --ignore-files 'xyz'